What does declining an endorsement mean?

 Note: Declining endorsements consistently for reasons related to unmaintained property listings (such as "Property is Sold Out" or "Property is Not Updated") may negatively impact your Partner Score, affecting your future eligibility to receive referrals.

-- How can I accept or decline a referral endorsement?
+- How can I accept or decline an endorsement from One Partnership?

 - What does it mean when a pending referral endorsement is Cancelled?